-I cried.
+I actually cried.
 I can count on one hand the number of times I’ve cried actual tears of happiness, and this was one of them.
 I tasted my salty tears dribble down my face and wiped away the snot with gloveless hands, bloodstained and deeply blackened.
 I don’t know if I was truly expecting to have some profound thoughts at the top, but Jesus I was just so tired and relieved and happy to be sitting exactly where I was.
 Doing my first big wall did not erase the failure of my last one, but failure is what pushed me to the top.
 I knew that I could have bailed at any given point, but I also knew that I wasn’t going to let failure be an option this time.
-I sniffled once more and said to the clouds, to myself, “I did it.”
+I sniffled once more and said quietly to the clouds, to myself, “I did it.”

 I was told before I left for my big wall in 2016 that big objectives have a tendency of making you realize what’s truly important in your life.
 So I did a big wall.
 I had big questions before going up and many of them have gone unanswered since having come back down.
 There were some severely defeating moments on that rig but I had some equally triumphant ones as well.
 I wasn’t necessarily changed when I stumbled back to my car that day.
 I don’t even think I was expecting to be or feel differently, about life or myself.

 Truthfully, it has taken me some time to figure out that all life really is are the strings of bad patches and good times.
 The beat downs and the wins.
 Once I realized that all of these moments are about how I choose to experience them, it’s become easier to accept and enjoy or endure when they do happen.
 What continues to change over the years is what I consider to be beautiful and how my own experiences inform the way I will appreciate that beauty.